Interview Dos and Don’ts

 - Don’t Talk Too Much – Answer questions directly and come prepared with clear answers about your experience.
 Ask questions if you need clarification.

 - Don’t Forget to Turn Your Cell Phone Off – You don’t want interruptions or distractions during the interview.
 If your phone does ring, don’t answer it!
-Politely apologize for the interruption and turn the phone off.
+Politely apologize and turn the phone off.

-- Don’t be Rude to the Receptionist – The receptionist may be asked to provided feedback on their first impression of you.
-Treat everyone you speak with or pass by as if they were the one potentially interviewing you.
+- Don’t be Rude to the Receptionist – The receptionist may be asked to provide feedback on their first impression of you.
+Treat everyone as if they are the potentially interviewing you.
 You never know who has the final say in whether or not you get the job.

 - Don’t Have a Poor Handshake – It matters!
 Your handshake is one of the first impressions.
 A limp handshake can show disinterest and weakness.
 However, the arm pump handshake can be too aggressive.